 Now, I would have done almost anything for Claude.
 He was that kind of friend.
 He had invested lots of time into training me and I trusted him.
 He would not to ask me to do anything illegal, immoral or (so I thought at the time) dangerous.

 “Sure,” I answered.
 “What can I do?
 Need to borrow some mercury?”

 Just kidding.
 I didn’t really offer him my mercury.
 Even great friendships have limits.

 Claude sighed deeply; smiled to relieve some deep tension and asked me one of the most stunning questions I’d ever received.
 “Gary, if I paid for your tux and other expenses, would you take my daughter to her prom?
 I really hate the guy she wants to go with and I trust you.”

-His question threw my mind went into a battle of conflicting thoughts.
+His question threw my mind into a battle of conflicting thoughts.
 I knew his daughter slightly and frankly would have paid him for the privilege of taking her to the prom.
 Guys, I think you will understand what was going on in my brain.

 - She goes to a different school than me and I don’t have a girlfriend right now,